-- 1. Coordinate and communicate land use planning activities with neighboring towns, City of Eagle River, Vilas County, and any applicable state and federal agencies to realize individual and shared visions, goals and objectives; to address regional issues that cross political boundaries and jurisdictions; to ensure efficient use of town resources; and to provide for increased certainty between all levels of government, developers and landowners. - 2.
-Work with Vilas County to pursue implementation of the Town of Washington Year 2020 Land Use Plan. - 3.
-Coordinate the town planning efforts with Vilas County throughout the planning process. - 4.
-Coordinate land and water conservation with appropriate resource agencies and private conservation organizations to take advantage of both technical and financial assistance, to promote consistency in preservation and stewardship efforts, to facilitate information exchanges, and to avoid duplication of efforts. - Goal 3: Increase community awareness, support, and involvement in growth management and land and water conservation efforts.
+- 1. Coordinate and communicate land use planning activities with neighboring towns Vilas County, and any applicable state and federal agencies to realize individual and shared visions, goals and objectives; to address regional issues that cross political boundaries and jurisdictions; to ensure efficient use of town resources; and to provide for increased certainty between all levels of government, developers and landowners. - 2.
+Coordinate land and water conservation with appropriate resource agencies and private conservation organizations to take advantage of both technical and financial assistance, to promote consistency in preservation and stewardship efforts, to facilitate information exchanges, and to avoid duplication of efforts.

+Goal 3: Increase community awareness, support, and involvement in growth management and land and water conservation efforts.

 - 1. Create opportunities for citizen participation throughout all stages of plan development and implementation. - 2.
-Promote public access and understanding of available land use, planning, zoning and environmental information.

-3. Support community organizations such as lake associations or service groups that dedicate time and resources to conservation efforts.
+Promote public access and understanding of available land use, planning, zoning and environmental information. - 3.
+Support community organizations such as lake associations/districts and service groups that dedicate time and resources to conservation efforts.